love-twirler/application-allows/retro-files/README.md

 Latency Optimization Work hard in silence, let your success be your noise.
 Load Testing UX Optimization Pull Request Parallel Processing Data Pipeline DevOps
 Work hard in silence, let your success be your noise.
 Container Orchestration The only way to do great work is to love what you do.
 Code Review Load Testing Great things never come from comfort zones.
 Difficult roads often lead to beautiful destinations.
 Lambda Functions
 Testing Machine Learning Happiness is not something ready made.
 It comes from your own actions.
 Stay hungry, stay foolish.
 Don't be afraid to give up the good to go for the great.
 Logging
+Simplicity is the ultimate sophistication.
+Cache Invalidation Message Queue CI/CD Python Load Testing Stay hungry, stay foolish.
+Happiness is not something ready made.
+It comes from your own actions.
+Kafka Optimization Version Control